gperilli/gperilli/README.md

 - 👋 Hi, I’m Gareth, a web developer
 - 👀 I’m interested in coding, music, language learning.
-- 🌱 There's a never ending amount of stuff to learn, but I'm currently working more with React, Next.js, and Three.js.
+- 🌱 There's a never ending amount of stuff to learn, but I'm currently working with React, Next.js, and Three.js.
 - 💞️ I’m looking to collaborate on web dev. projects, and anything conected to my projects here on github or my profile page.
 - 📫 How to reach me: You can reach me by going to my [profile page](https://www.gperilli.dev/).
 I check [linkedin](https://www.linkedin.com/in/garethperilli) every so often so you can also message me from there.